2023 Best Value Trade School Schools in Connecticut

 Learn more about these excellent schools below:

-Our 2023 rankings named Tunxis Community College the best value school in Connecticut for trade school students working on their degree.
-Tunxis Community College is a small public school located in Farmington, Connecticut that handed out 591 degrees in 2021-2022.
+Our analysis found Tunxis Community College to be the best value school for trade school students in Connecticut.
+Farmington, Connecticut is the setting for this small institution of higher learning.
+The public school handed out degrees to 591 students in 2021-2022.

 You’ll join some of the best and brightest minds around you if you attend Gateway Community College.
 The school came in at #2 on this year’s Best Value Trade School Schools in Connecticut list.
-Gateway Community College is a public institution located in New Haven, Connecticut.
-The school has a medium-sized population, and it awarded 763 degrees in 2021-2022.
+This medium-sized public school is located in New Haven, Connecticut, and it awarded 763 degrees in 2021-2022.

 Gateway Community College undergraduate students pay an average of $14,140 in tuition and fees each year.